At the Ecuator in Kenya

 China to India

-is crossing the Andes alone, hitchhiking through South America, sailing
+the Andes alone, hitchhiking through South America, sailing in the

-China, Tibet, Nepal & Northern India, I was more than game.
-I look forward
+through China, Tibet, Nepal & Northern India, I was more than game.

 Stacey